 (d) GRANT

 Answer: (d).
 Data Control Language governs permissions, and its two commands are GRANT and REVOKE.
-UPDATE and DELETE are DML, while SELECT is a query command.
+UPDATE and DELETE are DML, which changes rows; CREATE, ALTER and DROP are DDL, which defines the schema; SELECT only reads.
 Only GRANT controls access, so it is the DCL command.

 Q5.
 Which statements are true about an SQL query?
 P: it can contain HAVING without GROUP BY.
 Q: it can contain HAVING only with GROUP BY.
 R: all GROUP BY attributes must appear in SELECT.
 S: not all GROUP BY attributes need appear in SELECT.
 (GATE 2012)